How to get involved?

 Read key documents

 New to Charter Review?
-Make sure you check our the Learn About the Charter Review Process & Meeting Your Commissioners, and the news section of the website to learn more.
+Make sure you check our the Learn About the Charter Review Process & Meeting Your Commissioners and key documents & information section to learn more.

 Community education & engagement partnerships

 The Charter Commission is committed to a community-driven process to inform its decision making and having an equitable, accessible, and transparent community engagement process that informs decision making.
 The Charter Commission has partnered with various community-based organization to support the design and implementation of community education and engagement actives to meaningfully engage Portland’s diverse communities.

 The Charter Commission partnered with the Coalition of Communities of Color (CCC) on the design and implementation of community education and engagement activities to meaningfully engage Portland's diverse communities in the charter review process with a focus on Portlanders who have been historically left out of city hall decision-making.